SPoretti/personal-finance-app/README.md

 ## 📜 License

-This project is licensed under the MIT License (not actually).
-See the [LICENSE](LICENSE) file for details.
+This project is not licensed under any open-source license.
+You are free to use and modify the source code for personal or educational purposes.
+However, you are not allowed to distribute or sell this project or any derivative works for commercial purposes.

 ---